When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Key Information: Open from 10 am to 7 pm every day.
 It’s free for locals and $20 for others, with reduced rates of $15 for students and seniors.
 Children under 6 are free.
-Buy tickets here*.
+Buy reduced price tickets here*.

 The National Gallery Singapore (Website, Tripadvisor Reviews*) is a large art museum occupying two colonial buildings – the former Supreme Court and City Hall.
 These buildings were joined and redesigned to form the museum, and the blend of modern and old architecture is very well done.
 The art exhibits themselves are very diverse, from old to modern and from Asia to Europe.

 If you don’t want to pay to see the art, at least head in to see the atrium and architecture.
 You can head to the roof for free and visit Smoke & Mirrors, a bar with views (Website, Tripadvisor Reviews*).
 From the balcony, you can see over the Pandang, to the financial district and Marina Bay Sands.

 Directions: This is the end of the Colonial District Walking Tour.
 From here you can either return to City Hall MRT Station a few hundred metres away, walk on to explore the Marina District, return towards the Singapore River or head elsewhere.